Written By Divya

 Edited By: Divya | Published By: Divya | Published: Dec 08, 2025, 05:47 PM (IST)

 Apple has issued a new round of cyber threat alerts to users across more than 80 countries, including India, warning that certain individuals may be the target of high-risk, state-linked or mercenary spyware attacks.
 These notifications are part of Apple’s ongoing effort to alert users when its security teams detect attempts to remotely compromise an iPhone associated with their Apple ID.
-Also Read: Apple, Google, Samsung Push Back Against Mandatory Location Tracking In India
+Also Read: iPhone 18 could get a brighter display as Apple raises OLED standards

 Unlike regular phishing or malware attempts, these are highly sophisticated attacks typically aimed at a very small group of people – often based on their profession, public role, or geopolitical involvement.
-Also Read: Always-On Phone Tracking?
-Apple, Google, Samsung Raises Red Flags
+Also Read: This iOS 26 feature quietly extends your iPhone’s battery life

 According to Apple’s alert, the targeted attacks attempt to remotely break into an iPhone and access sensitive data without the user’s knowledge.
 These threats often use techniques like zero-click exploits – meaning the victim does not even need to tap a link or download anything for their phone to be compromised.